I love road trips. I am THAT person on a road trip — coffee in hand and talking the whole way.

 If we take a little more time to be conscious about our actions and how they are affecting the Earth, we can make small changes that eventually have enormous impacts.
 The number of plastic water bottles I threw away, the extra clothes I never wore, and the plastic baggies stuffed in the side console are all small things I can easily change for my next road trip.

-Spring Break is just around the corner.
 Here are a few tips to make your road trip more sustainable.

 Bring a reusable cup